Viva voce at UWA

-Due to a significant number of academics and external examiners going on extended leave at the end of the year, there will be no viva voces scheduled two weeks before the University shutdown period.
-Viva voces will resume in February each year.
+Due to a significant number of academics and external examiners going on extended leave at the end of every year, viva voces will not be scheduled two weeks before the University shutdown period and will resume in February of each year.

 * The viva voce will be rescheduled until further notice if a negative preliminary report is received.

 The participants in the viva voce are the candidate, the designated Chair and two external examiners.
 Supervisors are not permitted to join the candidate during the examination, but their support for the candidate before and after the examination is vital.

 The viva can take place with the Chair and candidate present in one room and with external examiners joining via Zoom or with all participants joining online.